Title: | Power Analysis for Research Experiments |

 Completely Randomized Design.

-By default, the model formula is y ~ trt
+By default, the model formula is ~ trt

 for one factor and